 Every autumn, nature puts on a brilliant show of color in many parts of the United States.
 From bright yellows to vibrant reds, the leaves transform, showing their rich and vibrant hues.
 From the Northeast United States, to the Southeast and Midwest United States, the foliage season begins in early September in the northern regions and ends in southern locations in late October or early November.
 Every year, people flock to these areas to take in the fall foliage, to catch a glimpse of natures splendor.

 This list is simply our opinion, and yours may vary.
-If you have a place you'd like to mention, please do so in the comment section below.
 If you enjoyed this article, please share it using the buttons that are near the top of the page.